 countertops from the 1960s!).
 What would be a more timeless option?

-While Carrara Marble is currently very "trendy", we would argue that it's
+While Carrara Marble is currently very "trendy", I would argue that it's

 a classic choice that will stand the test of time.
 If you want